Chris Myers (American football): Denver Broncos

-Meyers was drafted by the Denver Broncos in the 2005 NFL Draft in the sixth round, 200th overall.
+Myers was drafted by the Denver Broncos in the 2005 NFL draft in the sixth round, 200th overall.

 In the 2007 season, Myers showed his versatility by starting the season as an offensive guard before shifting to center, replacing an injured Tom Nalen.

 Houston Texans

 A restricted free agent in the 2008 offseason, Myers was involved in a sign-and-trade on March 17.
-The Broncos signed him to a four-year, $11 million contract with $3 million guaranteed and then traded him to the Houston Texans in exchange for a sixth-round pick in the 2008 NFL Draft.
+The Broncos signed him to a four-year, $11 million contract with $3 million guaranteed and then traded him to the Houston Texans in exchange for a sixth-round pick in the 2008 NFL draft.
 While with the Texans, Myers' play at center was one of the biggest reasons for teammate Arian Foster's success at running back.
 As the starting center for the Texans in 2010, he anchored an offensive line that helped Foster lead the league in rushing.
 In 2011, the Texans had the second ranked rushing attack in the league and made their first playoff appearance in the franchise's history.
 After the 2011 season, Myers was rewarded with a four-year, $25 million contract.
-On March 4, 2015 Myers was released by the Texans.
+On March 4, 2015, Myers was released by the Texans.

 On August 25, 2015, Myers announced his retirement from the league on In The Loop with Nick & Lopez on SportsRadio 610.

 He joined the staff of the Texans flagship, SportsRadio 610, a few weeks before his announcement.